 - Reunion Chairman.
 This is the enthusiastic class leader who helps recruit the reunion committee and leads them in building class interest in the reunion.
 Usually, the reunion chairman monitors all aspects of the reunion.
 He is assisted by the other members of the reunion committee and provides motivation and guidance.
 This person works closely with the on-campus staff to develop any unique programming. - Living unit representatives.
-These positions are the most important on the committee.
+These positions can be the most important on the committee.
 The more class members who attend, the more memories will be relived.
 In the past, classes whose attendance chairmen enlisted the help of attendance coordinators from each living unit enjoyed the best success.
-These individuals are responsible for calling each of their pledge brothers or fellow independent students.
+These individuals are responsible for calling (a phone call works best, save the emails for follow-up) each of their pledge brothers or fellow independent men.
+These calls should urge the classmates to update their personal contact information with the college, provide any appropriate updates to the class agents for class agent letters, and also urge them to attend the reunion.
 The Office of Alumni and Parent Relations will provide telephone and address contact lists to enable these chairmen to make those contacts. - Class agent(s).
-Class agent(s) can lead the reunion committee, serve as part of the reunion committee, or recruit a reunion chairman, organize the reunion committee and turn them loose! - Reunion Gift Chairman.
+Class agent(s) can lead the reunion committee, serve as part of the reunion committee, or recruit a reunion chairman, organize the reunion committee, and turn them loose! - Reunion Gift Chairman.
 This person needs to be a committed Wabash man who is comfortable with fund raising.
 He will be working with the College Advancement Office and his classmates to design and execute a program to generate a class gift. - Reunion Book Chairman (optional).
 This individual is responsible for seeking information from the class and leading the effort to place the information into a Class Reunion book. - Local Arrangements Chairman (optional).
 This chairman should be a class member in the central Indiana area who can visit campus to coordinate different aspects of the reunion.